Usage

 When executing the examples in this project, be careful when comparing the numeric output.
 They may, and most likely will, differ in the last few digits.

 This is tied to the representation of floating-point numbers and their operations.
-If interested, you can check out this wikipedia artice as a starting point.
-Otherwise just only compare the first few digits of numeric output.
+If interested, you can check out this wikipedia article as a starting point.
+Otherwise, just compare the first few digits of numeric output.

 Plug and Play version of the example